 Serendipity strikes again.
 I got to Riga on the eve of the Go Blonde Festival.

-The festival gathers blondes dressed in pink from all around the world on a parade to promote the city, along with other activities aligned with the festival theme. we were not spared from the blonde jokes going around, and even the blondes enjoyed laughing at them.
+The festival gathers blondes dressed in pink from all around the world on a parade to promote the city, along with other activities aligned with the festival theme.

 There were not many people attending for this first festival, but I could already imagine the future years’ and the number of men along the parade.